ndwarshuis/org-sql/doc/table-descriptions.md

 ## headline_properties

-Each row stores a property under a headline
+Each row stores a property under a headline.

 | Column | Description |
 |  -  |  -  |